MacroMayhem/RecipeAllocation/README.md

 **execution**

-`python -p ./data/ -o orders.json -s stock.json main.py`
+`python main.py -p ./data/ -o orders.json -s stock.json`

 **help**

-`python -h main.py`
+`python main.py -h`

 **p.s** Prints the boolean value representing if the constraints in the problems are met or not. **True** for constraints being satisfied
 **False** otherwise